Bernau am Chiemsee: Before the establishment of the municipality

-Bernau am Chiemsee belonged to the count Grafen von Preysing.
-However, it was also part of the Electorate of Bavaria.
-Bernau was a part of the rule of Hohenaschau which was equipped with the right of Blutgerichtsbarkeit.
-Today's municipality came into being in the course of the administrative reforms in Bavaria by the edict of 1818 (Gemeindeedikt von 1818).

-During the time of ancient rome Bernau was a popular resort for soldiers because of its convenient and healthy location.
+During ancient Rome, Bernau was a popular resort for soldiers because of its convenient and healthy location.
 The outlines of a villa rustica were found here.
 This indicates the existence of a Roman bath.
 A Roman tombstone was also found.

+Bernau am Chiemsee belonged to the counts of Preysing and was part of the Electorate of Bavaria.
+Bernau was a part of Hohenaschau, which was granted Blutgerichtsbarkeit.
+Today's municipality came into being during the administrative reforms in Bavaria of 1818 (Gemeindeedikt von 1818).

-The emperor Maximilian I. stayed in Bernau during his campaign against the castle Burg Marquartstein in Oktober 1504.
-This has been noted on a board at the guesthouse Gasthof zum alten Wirt.
+The Emperor Maximilian I. stayed in Bernau during his campaign against Burg Marquartstein in October 1504.
+This has been noted on a board at the inn Gasthof zum alten Wirt.

 Incorporation

-On 1 May 1978 parts of the dissolved municipality Hittenkirchen were incorporated.
+On 1 May 1978, parts of the dissolved municipality Hittenkirchen were incorporated.

 Population development

-Between 1988 and 2018, the municipality grew from 5,073 to 6,980 by 1,907 inhabitants or alternatively by 37.6%.
+Between 1988 and 2018, the municipality grew from by 1907 inhabitants.